jayson-lennon/ft4ed-seq-locator/README.md

 [screenshot](screenshot.jpg)

-This is a small tool I wrote in order to determine the location of a FT4ED specimen tube before it gets scanned into a proper location.
+This is a small tool that determines the physical location of a FT4ED specimen tube while it is in a load rack, given the sequence number.

+## Description

 All tubes are stored in "loads" prior to being scanned into a proper trackable location.
 FT4ED loads are kept in a 16x5 configuration spanning two racks with sequence numbers up to 180.